stefan-sherwood/dash/README.md

-# IntelligentAuto
+# OpenDsh

-IntelligentAuto is a Qt-based infotainment center for your current Linux OpenAuto installation!
+OpenDsh is a Qt-based infotainment center for your current Linux OpenAuto installation!

 Main features include: